YinHK-gameDev/unity-learn/scripting cheestsheet/Rigidbody/README.md

 #### `AddForce`
 Adds a force to the Rigidbody.

+Just a force pushing an object.

 #### `AddTorque`
 Adds a torque to the rigidbody.

 Force can be applied only to an active rigidbody.
 If a GameObject is inactive, AddTorque has no effect.

+ use the AddTorque function to add a **rotational force** onto the object.
+ Torque is rotational force.
+Think of an imaginary axle that spins the object.

 ### Properties